RomanTsegelskyi/yummlyr/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Removed incorrect URL
-* Fixed the bug in tests
-* Extended DESCRIPTION
+* Added missing dot in the end of description and corrected spelling mistake

 ## Test environments
 * local OS X install, R 3.2.2